JSDelivr: Operation

-jsDelivr is powered by other content delivery network providers, including Cloudflare, Fastly and BunnyCDN, and switches to another provider if one is experiencing downtime.
+jsDelivr is powered by other contenttdelivery network providers, including Cloudflare, Fastly and BunnyCDN, and switches to another provider if one is experiencing downtime.
 In China, Quantil is used as the content delivery network, as other providers are affected by the Great Firewall. jsDelivr is primarily sponsored by Cloudflare, Fastly, NS1, DigitalOcean, and other companies.

 Dmitriy Akulov is the only person or entity with full access to all services and servers required to operate jsDelivr.